When a marriage comes to an end in Singapore, one crucial aspect that requires close attention is the division of matrimonial assets.

 Direct vs. Indirect Contributions

-These tasks, though not monetary, can have significant value in the eyes of the court as they contribute towards a harmonious and productive domestic environment.
+These tasks, though not always monetary, can have significant value in the eyes of the court as they contribute towards a harmonious and productive domestic environment.

 Read more: Homemaker Wife’s Contribution in the Division of Matrimonial Assets